greyltc-org/wg-request/README.md

 PublicKey = RNveEHSE4Ky+4X0aybFz5W42NAIvTv+GB4iSv3UAZAM=
 Endpoint = wireguardvpnserver.motorcycles:15820
 ```
 :tada: Look what you got back!
-A configuration snippit you can use to configure your peer to join person A's network!
+A configuration snippet you can use to configure your peer to join person A's network!
 Let's hope they let you in!

 ### Server
 Now imagine you're person A again.
 You look at your terminal and see someone has requested to join your network: